slashdotdash/nerves_agile_octopus/README.md

 ### Configure wireless networking

-The `config/target.exs` file used to configure the target devices expects the following two environment variables to be set to configure the wireless settings used when building the firmware image.:
+The `config/target.exs` file used to configure the target device expects the following two environment variables to be set to configure the wireless settings used when building the firmware image:

 ```
 export NERVES_NETWORK_SSID="<SSID>"